appium/appium-espresso-driver/README.md

 ### additionalAppDependencies

 The value of this entry must be a non empty array of dependent module names with their versions.
-The scripts adds all these items as `implementation` lines of `dependencies` category in the app [build.gradle.kts](https://github.com/appium/appium-espresso-driver/blob/master/espresso-server/app/build.gradle.kts) script.
+The scripts adds all these items as `api` lines of `dependencies` category in the library [build.gradle.kts](https://github.com/appium/appium-espresso-driver/blob/master/espresso-server/library/build.gradle.kts) script.
 Example: `["xerces.xercesImpl:2.8.0", "xerces.xmlParserAPIs:2.6.2"]`

 ### additionalAndroidTestDependencies